Himalia (moon): Physical characteristics

 Himalia's rotational period is 7 h 46 m 55±2 s.
 Himalia appears neutral in color (grey), like the other members of its group, with colour indices B−V=0.62, V−R=0.4, similar to a C-type asteroid.
 Measurements by Cassini confirm a featureless spectrum, with a slight absorption at 3 μm, which could indicate the presence of water.

 Although Himalia is the sixth-largest moon of Jupiter, it is the fifth-most massive.
 Amalthea is only a few km bigger, but less massive.

 Resolved images of Himalia by Cassini have led to a size estimate of 150 × 120 km, while ground-based estimates suggest that Himalia is large, with a diameter around 170 km.
 In May 2018, Himalia occulted a star, allowing for precise measurements of its size.
 The occultation was observed from the US state of Georgia.
 From the occultation, Himalia was given a size estimate of 205.6 × 141.3 km, in agreement with earlier ground-based estimates.

 Mass

-In 2005, Emelyanov estimated Himalia to have a mass of 4.2±0.6×10^18 kg (GM=0.28±0.04), based on a perturbation of Elara on July 15, 1949.
-JPL's Solar System dynamics web site assumes that Himalia has a mass of 2.3×10^18 kg (GM=0.15) with a radius of 85 km.
+In 2005, Emelyanov estimated Himalia to have a mass of 4.2±0.6×10^18 kg (GM=0.28±0.04), based on a perturbation of Elara on July 15, 1949 (when the distance between them became a mere 64246.04 kilometers).
+JPL's Solar System dynamics website assumes that Himalia has a mass of 2.3×10^18 kg (GM=0.15) with a radius of 85 km.

 Himalia's density will depend on whether it has an average radius of about 67 km (geometric mean from Cassini) or a radius closer to 85 km.